CEP 11 Principles Sourcebook Training Seminar (1-day or 2-day)

 Site Visit and Report for Baseline Assessment (1-2 days)

 “It was very useful to have a site visitor come here.
 The report validated the staff by highlighting what we are doing well which was meaningful for us all.
 It also made valuable suggestions for what we need to address.”

 For schools or districts that have made a commitment to bring character development to their students and staff, one of the best ways to kick off the initiative is with a CEP 2-day site visit.
 Two site visitors will visit the school, conducting multiple interviews and focus groups in order to get an impression of where the school is starting from.
 The site visit serves two purposes.
 First, it allows for baseline data collection.
 Most importantly, it creates a “buzz” in the school, gives educators a chance to be listened to, and allows for future work in which the staff knows that the CEP consultant really knows who they are.

-If you would like to find out more information about professional trainings, contact Barbara Luther at email@example.com or call 202-296-7743.
+If you would like to find out more information about professional trainings, contact Sheril Morgan at firstname.lastname@example.org or call 202-296-7743.